diego-vazqual/UCE-PHYLOGENOMICS-PIPELINE/README.md

 ```
 ls -1 [Name of the directory containing the files of the taxa you want to use]
 ```
-⚠️ Make sure that the taxon names in your list exactly match the names of the folders or files in the assembly directory.
+⚠️ Important: Make sure that the taxon names in your list exactly match the names of the folders or files in the assembly directory.
 For this reason, if no list has been prepared in advance, it's useful to extract the names directly from the assembly folder to avoid mistakes or missing taxa.

 Based on the list of taxa we want to use, we will create a file using the `nano` editor, which we will name ` taxon-set.conf`.
 On the first line of the file, you should write the name you want to assign to the taxon set, for example, `[taxon_set1]`.
 Then, paste the names of the taxa, one per line.